 • take frame and facial measurements to ensure correct frame fit and positioning

-• advise patients visiting the practice on a range of eye conditions and offer appropriate advice and guidance, referring them to other eyecare professionals when appropriate
+• offer appropriate advice and guidance to patients visiting the practice on a range of common eye conditions, such as dry eye, referring them to other eyecare professionals when appropriate

-• advise on and dispense low vision aids for partially-sighted patients
+• advise on and dispense low vision aids, such as magnifiers, for partially-sighted patients

 • advise patients when adjustments or repairs to spectacles are needed